 And so ‘Foothold’ gave rise to a distinct new language with which to tell this story of support.
 ‘Getting a foothold on life’s challenges’.
 Finding your foothold’.
 For the charity, it presented a way to tell people ‘your Foothold is here’, and to say that it considered them capable no matter what their situation.

 It lent well to building a very human, relatable narrative around the beliefs, purpose and commitments.
 And a way of talking about life’s problems.
 We reframed how Foothold would talk about itself and the people it helped.
-By replacing ‘benevolent fund’ and ‘beneficiary’ with more human, helpful terms, the charity could turn numbers into people and remove any sense of ‘us and them’.
+By phasing out ‘benevolent fund’ and ‘beneficiary’ and using more human, helpful terms, the charity could turn numbers into people and remove any sense of ‘us and them’.

 FINDING OUR FOOTHOLD